Come and find out what makes West Dean College of Arts and Conservation such a unique place to study with an

-Graduates of the programme usually transition to the MA Conservation Studies (via the Postgraduate Diploma first stage).
+Graduates of the programme usually transition to the MA Conservation Studies.
+Others pursue entry level positions in the heritage sector.

 Work as a conservation professional in a museum, library or archive, with public and private collections, pursue a career path into collections care and management or as an independent book conservator.
 Graduates have gone on to work on books at Cambridge University Library, Fitzwilliam Museum, Cambridge, Smithsonian Institution, Chester Beatty Library, Dundee University Library, PZ Conservation, Victoria and Albert Museum, the British Library and Lambeth Palace Library.

 "West Dean has given me the opportunity to work with exceptional objects while enhancing my conservation knowledge and preparing me for a successful career in conservation."